RafikGerges/CEHv10-Notes/11 - Cryptography - Steganography.md

 - **Often-Used Encrypted Communication Methods**
   - **Secure Shell** (SSH) - secured version of telnet; uses port 22; relies on public key cryptography; SSH2 is successor and includes SFTP
-  - **Secure Sockets Layer** (SSL) - encrypts data at transport layer and above; uses RSA encryption and digital certificates; has a six-step process; largely has been replaced by TLS
+  - **Secure Sockets Layer** (SSL) - encrypts data at transport layer and above; uses RSA encryption and digital certificates; has a six-step process; largely has been replaced by TLS, The client creates the key after verifying the server’s identity.

   - **Transport Layer Security** (TLS) - uses RSA 1024 and 2048 bits; successor to SSL; allows both client and server to authenticate to each other; TLS Record Protocol provides secured communication channel
   - **Internet Protocol Security** (IPSEC) - network layer tunnelling protocol; used in tunnel and transport modes; ESP encrypts each packet
-  - **PGP** - Pretty Good Privacy; Asymmetric , used for signing, compression and encryption of emails, files and directories; known as hybrid cryptosystem - features conventional and public key cryptography
+  - **PGP** - Pretty Good Privacy; Asymmetric , used for signing, compression and encryption of emails,disk , files and directories; known as hybrid cryptosystem - features conventional and public key cryptography
-  - **S/MIME** - standard for public key encryption and signing of MIME data; only difference between this and PGP is PGP can encrypt files and drives unles S/MIME
+  - **S/MIME** - standard for public key encryption and signing of MIME data; only difference between this and PGP is PGP can encrypt files and drives unlike S/MIME
   - **DHA** - It is asymmetric cryptographic algorithm.
 A cryptographic protocol that allows two parties to establish a shared key over an insecure channel.

 - **Heartbleed** - attack on OpenSSL heartbeat which verifies data was received correctly